What is the Hydrogen Council?

-- Our supporting members work alongside the core group, contributing to the development of the Council vision, recommendations and advocacy, and currently include (37): AFC Energy, AVL, Ballard Power Systems, Chart Industries, Chevron, Clariant, Delek US Holdings, ElringKlinger, Enbridge Gas, Faber Industries, First Element Fuel (True Zero), Fortescue Metals Group, Galp, W. L. Gore, Hexagon Composites, ILJIN Composites, ITOCHU Corporation, Liebherr, MANN+HUMMEL, Marubeni, McDermott, McPhy, Mitsubishi Corporation, Mitsubishi Heavy Industries Ltd., Mitsui & Co, Nel Hydrogen, NGK Spark Plug Co., Nikola Motor, NYK Line, Plug Power, Port of Rotterdam, Power Assets Holdings, Re-Fire Technology, Reliance Industries Limited, Sinocat, SinoHytec, Sinoma Science & Technology, Snam, Southern California Gas, Sumitomo Mitsui Banking Corporation, Sumitomo Corporation, Toyota Tsusho, Vopak, and Woodside Energy.
+- Our supporting members work alongside the core group, contributing to the development of the Council vision, recommendations and advocacy, and currently include (44): AFC Energy, AVL, Baker Hughes, Ballard Power Systems, Chart Industries, Chevron, Clariant, Delek US Holdings, ElringKlinger, Enbridge Gas, Faber Industries, First Element Fuel (True Zero), Fortescue Metals Group, Galp, W. L. Gore, Hexagon Composites, ILJIN Composites, ITOCHU Corporation, Liebherr, MAHLE, MANN+HUMMEL, Marubeni, McDermott, McPhy, Mitsubishi Corporation, Mitsubishi Heavy Industries Ltd., Mitsui & Co, Nel Hydrogen, NGK Spark Plug Co., Nikola Motor, NYK Line, Plug Power, Port of Rotterdam, Power Assets Holdings, Re-Fire Technology, Reliance Industries Limited, Sinocat, SinoHytec, Sinoma Science & Technology, Snam, Southern California Gas, Sumitomo Mitsui Banking Corporation, Sumitomo Corporation, TechnipFMC, Toyota Tsusho, Umicore, Vopak, and Woodside Energy.

 How is the Hydrogen Council organised?